 The Palliative care Outcome Scale (POS) is a resource for palliative care practice, teaching and research.
 This website has been established by a not-for-profit organisation to help advance measurement in palliative care.
 Free resources and training are available.

-Research shows access to free tools is important in palliative care.
-You will have free access to POS, POS-S resources and be kept up to date with POS developments and opportunities after you register (registration is free and takes only few minutes).
+You will have free access to all the POS family resources and be kept up to date with POS developments and opportunities after you register (registration is free and takes only few minutes).

 News and Events